ur-cs-courses/course-project-catch-up/docs/Standup4.md

 Jennie : I created all of the catch2 testing files and updates all the CMake and looked into text-to-speech functionality.
 I checked over other peoples work and kept the backlog up to date.

 Pierce :  I implemented functionality for input files, as well as improved our simulation to allow for specified units of time or passing time until a robot completes its task.
+I also updated code to work with vaccum functionality.
 I also reviewed other people's work.

 ## What we accomplished
 - Getting the testing for the program done